--The Florida Center for Child and Family Development, located in Sarasota County, employs a comprehensive, family-centered team approach to support the development of infants, toddlers, and young children.
+-The Florida Center for Early Childhood, Inc., located in Sarasota County, employs a comprehensive, family-centered team approach to support the development of infants, toddlers, and young children.

 - Autism Spectrum Disorder Help - The Center for Autism Resources and Education (C.A.R.E.) is a nonprofit organization based in Bradenton aimed to meet the ever-growing needs of our community members who are facing autism and related disorders.

-- Child Psychiatry/Psychological Services - The Florida Center provides a full array of counseling services for your family’s mental heath and behavioral needs.
+- Child Psychiatry/Psychological Services - The Florida Center for Early Childhood, Inc. provides a full array of counseling services for your family’s mental heath and behavioral needs.

 -The All Children’s Hospital Pediatric Psychiatry Program treats children and teens with a variety of mental health problems, including ADHD, anxiety, depression, psychoses, eating disorders and behavioral problems.